why do people buy

 It’s also about a reliance on strong bonds and relationships.

+When brands market to social bonds, they show their values are in trust and dependability.
 For example, all laundry ads show a happy mom and child who just want completely clean, stain-free clothes.

 7. Improving Your Own Success